 Clause 8.2.2 of ISO 9001 and the following applies:

-The audit program shall address the effectiveness of the elements of the Quality Management System (QMS) as described in this document to ensure that the Ex inspection and maintenance processes are in conformity with IEC 60079-17.
+The audit program shall address the effectiveness of the elements of the Quality Management System (QMS) as described in this document to ensure that the Ex inspection and maintenance processes are in conformity with IEC 60079-14 and IEC 60079-17.
 The period between audits should normally not exceed 12 months.

 Monitoring and measurement of processes